FEATURE //

 Like millions of others, I have been plotting my round-the-world journey and absolute cultural immersion for years.

 Sometimes, a lengthy trip just isn’t possible.
-For various reasons (such as family commitments, financial priorities and other responsibilities), you may end up working the 9 to 5 gig.
+For various reasons (family commitments, financial priorities and other responsibilities), you may end up working a 9-to-5 gig.
 This means you are given a few fleeting vacation days off a year, often amounting to just two weeks.
 That’s 14 days out of 365 you can dedicate to venturing into the unknown.

 Deciding how to use those days can be quite the challenge for those who equally love their careers and also love to travel.
 Having dealt with that situation numerous times myself, I’ve managed to figure out the best ways to stretch your vacation days into a full-blown adventure.